Charged Complexity and the Thermofield Double State: Charged Complexity from Complex Covariance Matrices

+We start by generalizing several aspects of Nielsen's geometric approach to the quantum complexity of Gaussian states using covariance matrices \cite{TFD} to account for the possibility of complex phase space operators.
+Complex phase space operators are a simple rotation of real phase space operators as we demonstrate below, but as we will see, they provide a much more natural framework for studying charged systems.
+In particular, they are very commonly used when studying charged (complex) scalar field theory.

-Gaussian states, such as the cTFD studied in this paper, are completely characterized by the one and two-point functions of a set of phase space coordinates $\xi^a = (q_1,\ldots,q_N,p_1,\ldots,p_N)$, where $N$ is the number of degrees of freedom.
-The phase space coordinates satisfy canonical commutation relations given in terms of the symplectic form $\Omega$ as follows
+Gaussian states are completely characterized by the one and two-point functions of a set of phase space operators.
+When working with complex phase space operators, we start by listing the coordinates and their conjugates as follows\footnote{Although we do not put hats on top of our phase space operators, here we always mean operators in the quantum mechanical system.}